Manage Backup and Restore

 travel-sampleis assumed to have been installed (see Sample Buckets); and will be specified in this field.

-The Archive should be the location of the repository.
+The Location should be the location of the storage-based archive for the repository.
 If on the local filesystem, this location must be a pathname accessible to all nodes within the cluster that are running the Backup Service.
 Couchbase Server must have read and write access to the location.
 On Linux, therefore, for a filesystem location, use the

 chgrpcommand to set the group ID of the folder to